krmboya/ssitegen/README.md

 directory named `output`.
 This directory contains all the necessary files needed to serve the website, i.e.

-- index.html
+- index.html - the site's landing page
-- static
+- static - contains the site's static assets
-- entries
+- entries - contains the blog entry html files
-- pages
+- pages - contains html files for the other parts of the site